Welcome to Rotorua Girls High School

 Students involved in this programme (GATE) are identified during the enrollment process and their time at Rotorua Girls' High School.
 They are mentored and coached to embrace academic, cultural, sporting, performing arts and leadership opportunities.
 The GATE programme is designed to provide an enriched curriculum experience using EOTC opportunities and real life learning experiences.

 Accelerate students follow an enrichment programme.
-All Year 9 and 10 students also take part in the Accelerate Mentor Programme which includes goal setting for academic, cultural and sporting endeavours in the school.
+All Year 9 and 10 students also take part in the Enrichment Mentor Programme which includes goal setting for academic, cultural and sporting endeavours in the school.

 Learning Support Programmes